 Applying a Wash with Furniture Paint

 To soften the overall appearance of this painted finish we are applying a wash.
-The majority of the time, when applying a wash I use a white furniture paint.
-But in the case of this painted table, I want to keep the color more on the yellow table.
+The majority of the time, when applying a wash I use white furniture paint.
+But in the case of this painted table, I want to keep the color more on the yellow side.
 Since I rarely get to paint yellow furniture I don’t want to change my yellow to white if that makes sense.
 So we will add a diluted wash using soft yellow furniture paint called Rebel yell-ow by Dixie Belle.